EnduranceCode/server-setup-guide/README.md

 ## Introduction

-This is my personal guide to se tup an Ubuntu server.
+This is my personal guide to set up an Ubuntu server.
 To build this guide I've used the knowledge available on the internet and the sources are, as much as possible, linked on this guide.

 I will be updating this guide as my knowledge and experience evolves.
 I will be glad to take advice,